yuk068/OOP_Finals_Practice/README.md

 ## Algorithms:

 1. Sorting program using strategy pattern with Bubble sort, Insertion sort, Selection sort, Quick sort and Merge sort
-2. Base converter using observer pattern (with and without BigInteger)
+2. Base converter using observer pattern (with and without BigInteger) (Note: not a good example for observer pattern, observer pattern shouldn't mutate any Objects)

 ## Calculus: